top of page

 Social Interaction without Explanation is Inconceivable.

-It’s the very condition of human existence.
+Explanation is the very condition of human existence.
 Good luck living without it.
 And yet, there’s no Explanation 101 offered in any university today.
 No introductory course that lays out and discusses the conditions of Explanation and its place in Human Behavior.
 Why is that?
-One possible answer is that, since the elite is using its own explanation of the world to control the people in it, they don’t want anyone knowing about Explanation itself.

 In other words, the world today is being run by professional explainers who can’t explain Explanation itself.
 This explains why they're now often referred to as "Professional Dumb People."
 For this reason, and not just this reason, never before in the history of the world has an elite been more powerful and yet more ignorant and incompetent, more spoiled and yet more resentful, more indifferent to suffering and yet more self-righteous, more arrogant and yet more mediocre and unimpressive.
 And all of this at a time when life in the civilization whose social institutions they control is more complex and unpredictable than ever before in human history.

-No surprise they’re often referred to as The Hostile Elite (and Professional Dumb People).
+No surprise they’re often referred to as the hostile elite.
 To them Explanation is not something worth understanding.
 It’s merely an instrument of power.
 Not surprisingly, that power is not being used very wisely.
+One obvious consequence is Cultural Impoverishment.

 In any event, there’s certainly a daunting body of information about society, culture and behavior, and it all involves Explanation.
 But there’s no one person or book directing our attention to a common thread that ties them together and brings them all into a more manageable focus.
 That is the basic aim here.
 The idea is to get us thinking about things that really matter.

-It’s also obvious that this crisis is both caused by behavior and impacts behavior, and that whatever particular causes one attributes to the crisis, the situation badly needs to be explained and the behavior understood and responded to with all the thought and care we can muster.
+One consequence is a seemingly unbridgable gap between the responsibilities of social management and the healthy functioning of our social institutions.
+The result is a devastating social incoherence.
+The perception of social incoherence by a critical mass of individuals means that the society in question is in a condition of cultural crisis.
+And that is the condition we are in.
+It's also obvious that this crisis is both caused by behavior and impacts behavior, and that whatever particular causes one attributes to the crisis, the situation badly needs to be explained and the behavior understood and responded to with all the thought and care we can muster.
 None of this can happen by operating out of a position of defensiveness and guilt.
 Neither of which are of the slightest value when it comes to creative problem-solving, innovation and responsible leadership.

 * The fatal thing about celebrity intellectuals is that their mediocre minds are extolled as great by a credulous public devoid of judgment and a cynical elite devoid of conscience.
 It’s no great achievement to have your success depend upon those in the public suffering from Codependency and Dunning-Kruger Effect, or an elite possessed by and living out of The Dark Triad.